Sahara Khatun

 Sahara Khatun (1 March 1943 – 9 July 2020) was a Bangladesh Awami League politician and a cabinet minister.
-She was the incumbent Jatiyo Sangsad member representing the Dhaka-18 constituency, and was the presidium member of the party.
+She was the Jatiyo Sangsad member representing the Dhaka-18 constituency, and was the presidium member of the party.

 Early life

 Khatun was born in Kurmitola in Dhaka on 1 March 1943 to Abdul Aziz and Turjan Nesa.
 She completed BA and LLB degrees.
-She was the presidium member of Bangladesh Awami League, founding president of Bangladesh Awami Ainjibi Parishad and general secretary of Bangladesh Mahila Samity, as well as a member of the International Women Lawyers' Association and the International Women's Alliance.
+She was the presidium member of Bangladesh Awami League, founding president of Bangladesh Awami Ainjibi Parishad, and general secretary of Bangladesh Mahila Samity, as well as a member of the International Women Lawyers' Association and the International Women's Alliance.
 She started her career as a lawyer, and rose to fight cases at the Supreme Court of Bangladesh.

 Political career

 Khatun was involved in politics since her student life.
-She entered the national political scene in 1991 when she contested the 5th Parliamentary elections as an Awami League candidate, and was defeated by Khaleda Zia of BNP, who then went on to become the Prime Minister of Bangladesh.
+She entered the national political scene when she contested the 1991 Bangladeshi general election as an Awami League candidate, and was defeated by Khaleda Zia of the Bangladesh Nationalist Party.

-Khatun came in the scene again upon the arrest of current Prime Minister Sheikh Hasina.
-Khatun was one of the forerunners to induce a legal as well as a political battle in Hasina's favour.
-Khatun herself was charged with politically motivated crimes during the Caretaker Government's regime.
+Khatun was charged with politically motivated crimes during the caretaker government.

 With the exposure received in the run-up to the 2008 Bangladesh general election, Khatun was pitched as an Awami League candidate from the Dhaka-18 constituency.
 She eventually won the election, and was then appointed as the minister of home affairs of the government of Bangladesh.
 She took office on 6 January 2009.
-In a cabinet reshuffle of 2012, she was relieved of her duties as the Home Minister and made the Minister of Posts and Telecommunications.
+In a cabinet reshuffle of 2012, she was relieved of her duties as the home minister and made the minister of posts and telecommunications.